Viktor Chernomyrdin: Death

 Chernomyrdin died on the morning of 3 November 2010 after a long illness.
-According to people close to Chernomyrdin, such as singer Lev Leshchenko, the former Prime Minister was deeply affected by the death of his wife Valentina, seven and a half months earlier.
+According to people close to Chernomyrdin, such as singer Lev Leshchenko, the former prime minister was deeply affected by the death of his wife Valentina, seven and a half months earlier.

 Chernomyrdin was buried beside his wife in Novodevichy Cemetery on 5 November 2010.
-On 3 November Russian President Dmitry Medvedev signed an order to show Chernomyrdin's funeral in a live broadcast on Russian federal TV channels (only the funerals of the former President Boris Yeltsin and Patriarch Alexy II were granted the same right in recent years).
+On 3 November Russian president Dmitry Medvedev signed an order to show Chernomyrdin's funeral in a live broadcast on Russian federal TV channels (only the funerals of the former president Boris Yeltsin and Patriarch Alexy II were granted the same right in recent years).
 The head of the Presidential Administration of Russia, Sergey Naryshkin, supervised the funeral ceremony.

-Condolences on the death of Chernomyrdin were voiced on 3 November 2010 by Russian President Dmitry Medvedev, Russian Prime Minister Vladimir Putin, other state figures in Russia and Ukrainian President Viktor Yanukovich.
+Condolences on the death of Chernomyrdin were voiced on 3 November 2010 by Russian president Dmitry Medvedev, Russian Prime Minister Vladimir Putin, other state figures in Russia and Ukrainian President Viktor Yanukovich.

 Sayings

 In Russian-speaking countries, Chernomyrdin is known for his numerous malapropisms and syntactically incorrect speech, somewhat similar to Irish bulls.
 His idioms received the name Chernomyrdinki, and are somewhat comparable to Bushisms in style and effect.
-One of his expressions "We wanted it as good as possible, but it turned out as always" (Хотели как лучше, а получилось как всегда in Russian) about the economic reforms in Russia was widely quoted (sometimes rendered in English as "We wanted the best, you know the rest" or "We tried our best, you know the rest.")
+One of his expressions "We wanted (to do) it better, but it turned out as always" (Хотели как лучше, а получилось как всегда in Russian) about the economic reforms in Russia was widely quoted (sometimes rendered in English as "We wanted the best, you know the rest" or "We tried our best, you know the rest.")
 The phrase was uttered after a highly unsuccessful monetary exchange performed by the Russian Central Bank in July 1993.